renlulu/ParseProject/Incognito/project.md

 ---
+name: Incognito
-name: Incognitodescription: A platform which allows its users to purchase and send cryptocurrencies anonymously.
+description: A platform which allows its users to purchase and send cryptocurrencies anonymously.
 logo: Yes
 categories: Exchange
 status: Live